abbott/hardn/docs/configuration.md

 ## Configuration Options

-The configuration file uses YAML format.
-Here are the main configuration sections:
+Here are the main configuration sections in YAML:

 ### Basic Configuration